 Alternatively, there are pedestal basins available in traditional designs that blend well with Victorian-inspired décor.
 These are available separately, or as part of a toilet and basin set to make your bathroom renovation even more simple.

 Whichever type of basin you choose, it’s important to choose the right taps to go with it.
 Make sure to choose traditional taps to match your Victorian-inspired basin.
 When it comes to Victorian style, two taps are better than one.
-A two tap basin was the standard in Victorian bathrooms, so opt for a pair of taps, like these ones, to achieve the most authentic look.
+A two-tap basin was the standard in Victorian bathrooms, so opt for a pair of taps, like the Windsor Traditional Polished Chrome Basin Taps Pair, to achieve the most authentic look.

 However, if you prefer a mixer tap, there are other options that will give a similar look.
 Mono basin mixer taps are available in traditional designs to fit with a Victorian theme.
 Another great option is a 3 tap hole basin mixer, which comes with two separate controls and a central spout.
 This gives a very similar look to Victorian taps, with the modern functionality of a mixer tap.

 The main focal point of a Victorian bathroom was generally the bath.
 Freestanding baths were a popular style, particularly roll top slipper baths.
 Traditional slipper baths are widely available, so it couldn’t be easier to replicate this style.
 Make sure to opt for one with traditional feet to match the Victorian theme.